syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 #### Adding custom editor view using Manual DataFormItem

-You can directly set a custom view as an `EditorView` of `DataFormCustomItem`.
+You can add custom editor manually by adding the custom view as an `EditorView` of `DataFormCustomItem`.
 In this case, the editor view will not be generated based on field type and `RegistorEditor`.

+(Reference for RegistorEditor custom editor)

 {% tabs %}
 {% highlight XAML %}